ctrl-alt-adrian/symlinkit/README.md

 realpath (from GNU coreutils) → required

-jq→ required for JSON output
+jq → optional, required only for --json output